 Items That Must Be Submitted

-You must submit answers to two questions, each with a 125 word limit.
+You must submit answers to two questions, each with a 500 character limit.
 An optional third question is available.

 - What is the basis of your appeal?
 (Beyond your desire to be at UCSB or improved fall grades, why do you want us to reconsider your application?)